-Following a decade of learning, Collaborative Cures was set up to scale our efforts to create the conditions for collaboration to cure paralysis in our lifetime.
-And, while many foundations exist to fund research and some working to commercialise the research to cure paralysis, to the best of our knowledge, no person or organisation is fulfilling this public benefit by facilitating collaboration as their primary focus.
+Following a decade of learning, I set up Collaborative Cures to scale our efforts to create the conditions for collaboration to cure paralysis in our lifetime.

+And, while many foundations exist to fund research and some are working to commercialise the research to cure paralysis, to the best of our knowledge, no person or organisation is fulfilling this public benefit by facilitating collaboration as their primary focus.